VRLabs/Camera-System/README.md

 * First, unpack CameraSystemScript.zip and place it somewhere ***THAT IS NOT IN YOUR UNITY PROJECT***.
 * Then, launch the CameraSystem.exe from within this folder by double clicking it.
 You should now see a Camera symbol in your system tray.
 This is also how you can close the program through right clicking the Camera symbol.
 * Now, in VRChat, when you load into the avatar, you should see the Connected bool set to true.
-  * If the system isn't connecting, you can try resetting your osc config for this avatar and double checking OSC is enabled in your Circle Menu.
+  * If the system isn't connecting, you can try resetting your osc config for this avatar and double checking OSC is enabled in your Radial Menu.
 * Then you can start placing points.
 You can do this by selecting which point to place using the ``Point Select Menu`` and placingit using ``Set Selected Point``, or by going into the settings and enabling Gestures.
   * The Gestures to place points are as follows:
     * FingerPoint: Place